xavierburton/Xavierburton/README.md

 Driven by a passion for technology and innovation, I am an emerging IT professional eager to make a meaningful impact in the field.
 With a strong foundation in networking, network security, cloud computing, software development, and customer support.
 I bring a blend of technical expertise and problem-solving abilities to every challenge.

 Currently honing my skills through hands on work, college, and programs.
-I am commited to continuous learning, knowledge, and stayin ahead of an evolving industry.
+I am commited to continuous learning, knowledge, and staying ahead of an evolving industry.

 <h2>👨‍💻 Information Technology Projects:</h2>